 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized when they become both measurable and available.
 Revenues are considered to be "measurable" when the amount of the transaction can be determined and "available" when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 For this purpose, the Authority considers other revenues to be available if the revenues are collected within 30 days after fiscal year end.
 An exception to this policy is federal grant revenues, which generally are considered to be available if collection is expected within 12 months after year-end.
 All unearned revenues reported represent transactions for which assets have been received, but for which not all earnings criteria have been met.
-Capital purchases are recorded as expenditures and neither capital assets nor long-term liabilities, such as long-term debt, are reflected on the balance sheet.
+Capital purchases are reflected on the balance sheet.
 Major revenue sources susceptible to accrual include interest and other investment income.